-The Corporate Bylaws and Regulations of the Board of Directors state that the primary duty of the Audit and Control Committee shall be to support the Board of Directors in its supervisory duties, with its main functions including: supervising the effectiveness of the Company's internal control system and risk management systems, and discussing with the Auditors significant or material weaknesses in the internal control system detected during the audit.
-The Audit and Control Committee is responsible for supervising the effectiveness of the internal controls carried out by the AmRest Group's Internal Audit function.
+The Corporate Bylaws and Regulations of the Board of Directors state that the primary duty of the Audit and Risk Committee shall be to support the Board of Directors in its supervisory duties, with its main functions including: supervising the effectiveness of the Company's internal control system and risk management systems, and discussing with the Auditors significant or material weaknesses in the internal control system detected during the audit.
+The Audit and Risk Committee is responsible for supervising the effectiveness of the internal controls carried out by the AmRest Group's Internal Audit function.

-The Internal Audit function reports functionally to the Audit and Control Committee, with the primary goal of lending them support in their responsibilities concerning ensuring governance, risk management, and the Group's Internal Control System.
-Internal Control comprises all process which may reasonably ensure compliance with law, regulations and internal rules, reliability of information, efficiency and efficacy of operations, and the integrity of the organisation's net worth.
+The Internal Audit function and Risk and Compliance function report functionally to the Audit and Risk Committee, with the primary goal of lending them support in their responsibilities concerning:

+- ensuring governance,

+- risk management

+- the Group's Internal Control System.

-The Internal Audit function is carried out in accordance with the International Standards for the Professional Practice of Internal Auditing.
-Internal Audit Function is being governed by Internal Audit Article of Association.
+The Internal Audit function is carried out in accordance with Internal Audit Articles of Association.

-With regard to supervision of Internal Control over Financial Reporting (ICFR), AmRest is listed on the Spanish Stock Exchanges (and Warsaw Stock Exchange) and is subject to the regulatory requirements established by the supervision authority (CNMV) applicable to companies being traded on Spanish Stock Exchange.
+With regard to supervision of internal control over Financial Reporting (ICFR), AmRest is listed on the Spanish Stock Exchanges (and Warsaw Stock Exchange) and is subject to the regulatory requirements established by the supervision authority (CNMV) applicable to companies being traded on Spanish Stock Exchange.